References to leases in three statements would change.

-GASB issued a guide that addresses questions and answers about the new state and local government standard for other postemployment benefits.
+GASB published a proposed implementation guide that provides questions and answers about the board’s new standards for state and local government accounting and financial reporting for fiduciary activities.

 The aim is to make financial reporting more useful for decision-making.